Leasing your Phone in Canada | Should you lease or should you buy?

 Eg: An iPhone Xs Max (512 GB) costs upwards of $1000 upfront with most major carriers and even with some budget carriers!
 And that is not including the monthly tab and plan charges.

 With prices like that, even carriers are feeling the need to offer cheaper options for upgrading.
 One such option is to lease your phone instead of buying it.
 This option has existed south of the border for a while now, but is relatively recent in the Canadian market.
+So we, at Planhub decided to explain you how this works !

 So what does it mean to lease your phone?